French politics has a semi-presidential system, and consists of an executive branch, a legislative branch and a judicial branch.

 Voting takes place under a constituency-based simple majority system, but in two rounds.

-If no candidate wins more than 50% in the first round, any contender with more than 12.5% of the registered vote is allowed to stay in the race for the second round, which takes place on June 17.
+If no candidate wins more than 50% in the first round, any contender with more than 12.5% of the registered vote stays in the race for the second round.
+This takes place on June 17.

-In practice, however, the leading parties usually strike deals whereby less well placed candidates agree to stand down, often in exchange for reciprocal favours in other constituencies.
-This gives rise to intense horse-trading between the two rounds.
+In practice, however, the leading parties usually strike deals whereby less well placed candidates agree to stand down, often in exchange for reciprocal favors in other constituencies.
+This gives rise to intense deal-making between the two rounds.